JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Identity & Access management/README.md

 - [AWS Multi-factor authentication in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html)

 ##### ⛔️ AWS IAM
 - AWS implements access control through Identity and Access Management (IAM).
-While the concept is similar to Role-Based Access Control (RBAC), AWS uses its own terminology
+While the concept is similar to Role-Based Access Control (RBAC), AWS uses its own terminology:
   - Roles: Identities with specific permissions that can be assumed by users, applications, or services.
   - Policies: JSON documents that define what actions are allowed or denied on specific resources.
   - Resource-level permissions: Fine-grained controls applied to specific AWS resources (e.g., restricting access to a single S3 bucket).